 There can be thousands of variations for Chili.
 Everyone has their own special or secret ingredient.
 Add what you love to make it your own signature Instant Pot recipe.

 Here are a few recipe variations:

 - Swap out ground beef for ground turkey.

 - If you don’t like a specific type of bean then double up on the bean you prefer.

 - Use different chili peppers.
 Add extra heat with stronger spicer chili peppers.

-Remove pot from the Instant Pot.
-Allow to the pot full of leftover chili cool.
+Remove the pot from the Instant Pot.
+Allow the pot full of leftover chili to cool.
 Once the pot has cooled use an Instant Pot Silicone Lid to cover the pot.